awsdocs/amazon-transcribe-developer-guide/doc_source/API_TranscriptionJob.md

 Required: No

  **Settings**   <a name="transcribe-Type-TranscriptionJob-Settings"></a>
 Optional settings for the transcription job\.
+Use these settings to turn on speaker recognition, to set the maximum number of speakers that should be identified and to specify a custom vocabulary to use when processing the transcription job\.
 Type: [Settings](API_Settings.md) object
 Required: No